tarwn/lessthandot-hugo/blogs/content/posts/2013-01-02-why-you-shouldn-t-use.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/StarPerform2.JPG?mtime=1357132538"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/StarPerform2.JPG?mtime=1357132538" width="261" height="95" /></a>
 </div>

-Now let’s drop the table and recreate it but switch the position of the two datecolumns:
+Now let's drop the table and recreate it but switch the position of the two datecolumns:

 sql
 --Drop the table